rusye/js30dayschallenge/README.md

 This is something that I've never used and never knew that it was possible in such an easy manner.
 I would typically assign it a pre-determined class.

+# 04 - Array Cardio Day 1

+This was a good refresher on all of the array methods available and how they work.
+Some of my code wasn't as readable but it was funcitonal.
+Need to try to make the code a little bit more readable.
+On some of the challenges I went ahead a tried on my own and adjusted it in my own flavor.